Why You’re Waking Up at 3AM (And What to Do About It)

 3. Hormones Gone Wild

-Hormonal changes—especially in your 30s, 40s, and beyond—can mess with your sleep.
-Estrogen and progesterone help regulate sleep cycles.
-During perimenopause, menopause, and even monthly hormonal shifts, dips in these hormones can cause fragmented sleep, night sweats, or feeling “too awake.”
+Hormonal changes—especially in your 30s, 40s, and beyond—can affect your sleep.
+Estrogen and progesterone regulate sleep cycles.
+During perimenopause, menopause, and monthly hormonal shifts, dips in these hormones can cause fragmented sleep, night sweats, or feeling “too awake.”

 💡Tip: If you notice a pattern, talk to a healthcare provider about checking your hormone levels.
-Meanwhile, cool your sleep environment (breathable sheets, light PJs, and a quiet fan) can reduce discomfort and support better rest.
+Meanwhile, creating a comfortable sleep environment with breathable sheets and light pajamas can help reduce discomfort and support better rest.

 4. Your Liver Has a Schedule (Really—Sort of)

-So, even if you don’t buy into meridians and energy clocks, it’s worth noting that lifestyle and emotional states can affect your liver and your sleep.
+Even if you don’t believe in meridians and energy clocks, it’s worth noting that lifestyle and emotional states can affect your liver and your sleep.

 💡Tip: Go easy on late-night drinking and keep evening meals on the lighter side.
-That second glass of wine may feel relaxing—but it can interfere with your sleep later on.
+That second glass of wine may feel relaxing, but it can interfere with your sleep later.

 5. Sleep Maintenance Insomnia (Fun Name, Frustrating Reality)

-💡Tip: CBT-I (Cognitive Behavioral Therapy for Insomnia) is one of the most effective treatments out there.
-It addresses the thought patterns and behaviors that keep you stuck in the cycle of nighttime wake-ups.
-Even if your brain says, “This will never work,” give it a chance.
-Brains are dramatic sometimes.
+💡Tip: CBT-I (Cognitive Behavioral Therapy for Insomnia) is an effective treatment approach.
+It addresses the thought patterns and behaviors that perpetuate nighttime wake-ups.
+Even if your brain resists, give it a chance.
+Brains can be dramatic sometimes.

 So… What Can You Do About It?